Main area: Mental Health Contract Permanent Hours

 Detailed job description and main responsibilities

-*The successful post holder will have the opportunity to further develop their competence through Post Graduate Certificate/Diplomas (option of general or psychiatric pharmacy) and Non-medical Prescribing where appropriate.*
+*The successful post holder will be given the opportunity to further develop their competence through Post Graduate Certificate/Diplomas (option of general or psychiatric pharmacy) and Non-medical Prescribing where appropriate*

 Please refer to the job description and person specification attached to this vacancy for further information.